roynel/omarchy-roy/README.md

 ./install.sh
 ```

 This script installs Omarchy-Roy to `~/.local/share/omarchy-roy`.
+It moves all files (including hidden files like `.git`) and cleans up the original directory.
 Run this first if you're setting up for the first time.

 ### Configuration Scripts